tunmsk/nextgen-facebook/README.md

 <p><strong>NextGEN Facebook (NGFB) Pro / Power-User Features</strong></p>

 <ul>
-<li>A Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.</li>
+<li>Includes a Social Settings metabox for post, page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.</li>
 <li>Fully renders content (including shortcodes) for accurate description texts.</li>
 <li>Support for embedded videos in content text (iframe and object HTML markup).</li>
-<li>Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.</li>
+<li>Additional Facebook / Open Graph / Rich Pin meta tags for videos and e-commerce products.</li>
-<li>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> markup for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.</li>
+<li>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.</li>
 <li>Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags in the webpage head section.</li>
 <li>Validation of minimum / maximum image dimensions and aspect ratios.</li>
 <li>Configurable user profile contact field names and labels.</li>
 <li>Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.</li>
 <li>Dynamic button language switching based on the current WordPress locale.</li>
 <li>A stylesheets editor for each social share button locations (content, excerpt, shortcode, widget, etc.).</li>
-<li>File caching for social share button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.</li>
+<li>Caching of share button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.</li>
 <li>Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).</li>
 <li>Ability to include / exclude social share buttons by post type.</li>
 <li>Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.